 Our lay training is designed to encourage lay people of all ages and backgrounds to both explore further what God may be calling them into and to begin to train as a lay minister in their context.
-It is flexible, adaptable to character and context: supporting an individual’s particular learning style and interests.
-The Pathway (ALTP) is a ‘light touch’, participant led approach which is supported by study days, evening twilight sessions and meetings with a personal mentor.
+It is flexible, adaptable to character and context and supports an individual’s particular learning style and interests.
+The Pathway (ALTP) is a ‘light touch’, participant-led approach which is supported by study days, evening twilight sessions and meetings with a personal mentor.

 If you are interested in any of these:

-- Joining in the Mission of the Church
+- Joining in the mission of the church in Cumbria

 - Being more involved in ministry inside or outside the church building and community